On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Introduction

-There has been a considerable push for reducing the measurement times for applications where one needs to accurately solve for the coefficients in a Wigner $D$-function series with sparse coefficients, in particular in the EM community~\cite{loschenbrandFastAntennaCharacterization2016, culotta-lopezCompressedSamplingSpherical2018, corneliusCompressedSensingApplied2016, fuchsFastAntennaFarField2017, fuchsCompressiveSensingApproach2018, bangunSensingMatrixDesign2020}.
-In the existing literature, one main approach is to apply CS.
-In particular, this has been done by using RIP based guarantees~\cite{bangunSensingMatrixDesign2020, valdezRestrictedDomainCompressive2022} or minimizing the coherence of the measurement matrix of Wigner $D$-functions~\cite{culotta-lopezCompressedSamplingSpherical2018,bangunCoherenceBoundsSensing2018,bangunSensingMatrixDesign2020}.
-However, the drawback of the RIP approach is that it requires sampling at random positions on $\sot$ to get robust theoretical guarantees.
-In contrast, the coherence-based methods have non-random sampling patterns but do not give robust theoretical guarantees.
-In this paper, we give an approach that avoids the drawbacks of both of the existing approaches.
-Specifically, our CS approach to solving for the coefficients in a Wigner $D$-function series, thus also SW/SH expansions, only requires sampling from a fixed grid on $\sot$ and provides theoretical guarantees regarding the number of measurements needed for recovery, $M$, along with the reconstruction accuracy.
-Thus, we show that CS guarantees can be applied to the linear inverse problem arising from solving for the Wigner $D$-function coefficients without arbitrarily positioned measurements $\sot$.
+In this article, we develop a CS method to estimate Wigner $D$-function series expansion coefficients where measurements are taken randomly {\em from a fixed grid}.
+Moreover, this CS method has robust theoretical guarantees specifying the number of measurements needed and bounding the error of the estimated coefficients.
+Thus, our work negates the problematic need for sampling at arbitrary positions in space as present in existing approaches~\cite{rauhutSparseLegendreExpansions2012, bangunSensingMatrixDesign2020, valdezRestrictedDomainCompressive2022} and gives stronger and more prescriptive theoretical guarantees than coherence based analyses.
+Thus, we show that CS guarantees can be applied to the linear inverse problem arising from solving for the Wigner $D$-function coefficients without arbitrarily positioned measurements on $\sot$.
 Additionally, our approach requires fewer measurements than the classical Nyquist sampling theorem requires.
-To the best of our knowledge, this is the first result giving theoretical guarantees for CS recovery of the coefficients in a series of SWs, SHs, or Wigner $D$-functions where measurements are selected from a fixed grid on $\sot$, or from a fixed grid on the sphere in the SW/SH cases.
+To the best of our knowledge, this is the first result giving theoretical guarantees for CS recovery of the coefficients in a series of Wigner $D$-functions where measurements are selected from a fixed grid on $\sot$ (sphere in the SW/SH special cases).